DesBoe/Automated-Insect-Monitoring-Ontology/README.md

 # Deployment
 a collection of sessions that starts when a device is left in a location and ends when the device is removed from that location

+# Device
+A machine that performs some kind of automated observation task

+# Target
+The part of a device being directly observed where insects are intended to go towards for observation.
+For instance the device might have a "target sheet" that insects land on, or the target might instead be a tube, or an artificial flower.

+# Attractor
+Generic name for the specific stimulus used to lure creatures.
+Could be chemical, visual, auditory.

 # Device Location
 a very specific spot where a device is deployed (likely has attributes like a GPS coordinate and maybe a description of its exact spot like "left palm tree next to lake" or values like like "height above ground")